retokohli/cloudrexx/CONTRIBUTING.md

+# Contributing

 First of all: thanks in advance for contributing!

+## Bug reports
 If you want to submit a bug report please do so using our bug tracker on http://bugs.cloudrexx.com/cloudrexx

+## Pull request
-If you want to create push request, please make sure your code follows the coding guidelines: http://wiki.contrexx.com/en/index.php?title=Development_Guidelines
+If you want to create a pull request, please make sure your code follows our coding guidelines: http://wiki.contrexx.com/en/index.php?title=Development_Guidelines

-We only accept push requests to "contribution" branch.
-(This is to simplify synchronization between repos)
+We only accept pull requests to "contribution" branch (this is to simplify synchronization between our internal repository and the GitHub remote).

 More information on Cloudrexx development can be found here: https://www.cloudrexx.com/community

 Thanks again
 The Cloudrexx team